 It’s fiscal year planning time, and as the departmental leader, you’re eager to invest in new technology to improve customer experience metrics and performance for your team.
 There’s immense pressure to deliver quickly, so involving other departments isn’t an option right now, but you’ll be sure to include them in the future.

-New research shows four out of five organizations are investing in CRM to support customer-focused strategies.
-Yet departmental buyers have traditionally purchased CRM in isolation to solve a single business problem, resulting in a majority reporting that CRMs are at least somewhat fragmented across their organizations.
+New research shows four out of five organisations are investing in CRM to support customer-focused strategies.
+Yet departmental buyers have traditionally purchased CRM in isolation to solve a single business problem, resulting in a majority reporting that CRM systems are at least somewhat fragmented across their organisations.

 These findings highlight a central problem: applying technology to old ways of doing things doesn’t magically change the way teams deliver customer experience at scale.
 When departmental leaders buy and implement CRM in silos, the real shift to customer-centricity remains out of reach.